-The Ruxit team is proud to announce the beta availability of user behavior analytics for all Ruxit customers!
+The Dynatrace team is proud to announce the beta availability of user behavior analytics for all Dynatrace customers!
 Whether you want to see how many people are using your web application, how active your users are, the bounce rate, or the difference in performance between entry and exit actions, the new user behavior views can help you with integrated performance- and web-analytics data.

-Ruxit now serves as the bridge between the business and usage-relevant data that’s consumed in tools like Google Analytics and the performance and functional-health data provided by application performance management tools like Ruxit.
+Dynatrace now serves as the bridge between the business and usage-relevant data that’s consumed in tools like Google Analytics and the performance and functional-health data provided by application performance management tools like Dynatrace.

 To access the new user behavior views:

-- Click the Applications tile on your Ruxit homepage.
+- Click the Applications tile on your Dynatrace homepage.

 - Select the application you want to analyze.